unix-junkie/persistence-benchmark/README.md

  you work with tables;
  - support of indices and transactions via _Caché eXTreme_;
  - support of simple SQL queries via _Caché eXTreme_;
- - support of arbitrary SQL queries via a JDBC connection that _eXTreme_ is based on.
+ - support of arbitrary SQL queries via the underlying JDBC over TCP connection (_Caché_ uses the standard [Type 4](https://docs.oracle.com/cd/E19509-01/820-5069/ggzbd/index.html) (Direct-to-Database Pure Java) driver).

 This approach offers some advantages in comparison with comparable relational (higher access speed) and various NoSQL solutions (instant access to data in the relational style).

-**(Not applicable anymore: JNI support has been dropped)** ~~In addition, note that there can be two types of _eXTreme_ connections: one that uses JNI (yet requires that the Caché server be accessible locally – the difference with the JDBC connection of the second type is that network data transfer is not supported), and~~ a regular TCP connection where data transfer is performed using a standard JDBC driver of the 4th type.

-The "nuance" of configuring the JNI version is the environment set-up:
+The "nuance" of configuring _Caché eXTreme_ prior to connecting is the environment set-up:

  - the `GLOBALS_HOME` variable has to point to the _Caché_ installation folder and
  - `LD_LIBRARY_PATH` (`DYLD_LIBRARY_PATH` for _Mac OS X_ or `PATH` for
  _Windows_) has to contain `${GLOBALS_HOME}/bin`.

-For the TCP version, all you need to do is to increase the stack and heap size of _JVM_ (`-Xss2m -Xmx768m`).
+Additionally, you may need to increase the stack and heap size of the _JVM_ (`-Xss2m -Xmx768m`).

 ## Some practice